broCapang/broCapang/README.md

 - **ENSA (Enterprise Networking, Security, and Automation) by CISCO:** Completed the ENSA course from CISCO, acquiring skills in enterprise networking, security, and automation for building robust and efficient network environments.

 - **Self-Learning in Cybersecurity:** Passionate about cybersecurity, I've been actively engaged in self-learning, exploring various cybersecurity concepts, tools, and techniques to stay abreast of the dynamic field.
-Main platforms are HackTheBox, TryHackMe, pwn.college, etc..
+The main platforms are HackTheBox, TryHackMe, pwn.college, etc..

 - **Capture The Flag (CTF) Competitions:** Actively participated in CTF competitions, enhancing my problem-solving abilities, and staying current with the latest trends in cybersecurity.
-Favourite category will be PWN/BinEx
+Favourite category would be PWN/BinEx

-Feel free to checkout my LinkedIn profile!
+Feel free to check out my LinkedIn profile!